wasobi/rubiks-cube/README.md

+# rubiks-cube
+# Implemented by
-# rubiks-cube\n Osto Vargas and Sierra Obi
+# Osto Vargas and Sierra Obi